Donald-Rupin/co_grpc/README.md

 See [Message Inheritance](#Message-Inheritance) for more details about `example_service::request`.

 ## Coroutine Executor
-`co_await service` will not suspend if there is a request waiting, but will if there is not.
+`co_await service` will suspend if there is no request waiting.
 In the case that `co_await service;` suspends, co_grpc needs a way to resume the suspended coroutine and hopefully leaving the co_grpc context.
 The user must provide an `Executor` to do so.
 In this library an `Executor` is simply some object callable with `void*`.
 The `void*` is the memory region of the coroutine where the coroutine handle can be accessed through `coroutine_handle<>::from_address()`.

 The Executor will be called in the in the co_grpc thread.
 The Executor should ideally resume the coroutine in a different context.
 You could process the request here, but it would diminish the asynchronous nature of the service, as co_grpc wont be able to process other requests in the background.
 An example executor using the [ZAB coroutine framework](https://github.com/Donald-Rupin/zab) is:
 ```c++